HR0330 – Educational Assistance (Fee Waiver)

-- The employee must work the prescribed percent of time for which employed, and time taken for class attendance must be made up, based upon an arrangement with the supervisor and department head.
+- The employee must work the prescribed percent of time for which employed, and time taken for class attendance must be made up or leave used, based upon an arrangement with the supervisor and department head.
 If possible, courses should be taken outside the normal working day.
-The needs of the office shall be considered by the supervisor and the department head in approving class time or make-up time during the normal working day.
+The needs of the office shall be considered by the supervisor and the department head in approving class time or make-up/leave time during the normal working day.

-- All requests for courses must be approved by the employee's department head and the director of human resources or their designees.
+- All requests for a modified work schedule to take courses must be approved by the employee’s department head and the director of human resources or their designees.

 - Fee waivers for mini-term credit courses are permitted provided that the employee and the department head agree on an acceptable work schedule or determine that the employee will take annual leave.
 If the mini-term does not overlap with any other term, it is treated as a separate term for fee waiver purposes.
 If the mini-term overlaps with any other term, fee waivers will be limited to the maximum limit for the applicable percent time category for the combined terms.